Tawnya is a freelance writer and mom of a tiny gymnast. When it comes to buying gymnastics-related gear, I'm an industry pro.

 4. My Living Room Is Now a Practice Gym

 Spontaneous gymnastics can happen anywhere.
 Long before she was a gymnast, my little tomboy would climb the walls in my home.
 I don’t mean that theoretically!
 She literally would climb the walls like Spiderman, especially doorways.
 When she started gymnastics, we got her a practice mat and a beam.
 As she has progressed in gymnastics, I have lost more of my floor space to her practice equipment.
-In fact, I use to have a living room, and then I needed more space for training equipment.
+In fact, I once had a living room, but then I needed more space for training equipment.

 5. My 10-Year-Old Is Ripped